 Arrive 15 minutes early

-- Arriving 15 minutes early will allow you time to get through registration and fill out any forms that may be necessary.
+- Arriving 15 minutes early allows you time to get through registration and fill out any forms that may be necessary before your appointment.

 - Don't forget to bring your insurance card and form of payment if they are required.